Takenaka Shigeharu

 Takenaka Shigeharu (竹中 重治), who was also known as Hanbei (半兵衛), was a Japanese samurai during the Sengoku period of the 16th century.
 Hanbei was the castle lord in command of Bodaiyama Castle.
 He was a chief strategist and adviser of Toyotomi Hideyoshi.
-His father was a local samurai Takenaka Shigemoto.
+His father was Takenaka Shigemoto, a local samurai.
 He initially served the Saitō clan of Mino Province, but later plotted an uprising and took over the Saitō clan's Gifu Castle.

 Biography

 Shigeharu was born in 1544 as the son of Takenaka Shigemoto, the lord of Ōmidō Castle in the Ōno District of Mino Province and a retainer of the Mino-Saitō clan.